secretstartups/handbook/job-families/sales/gtm-planning-and-operations/index.html.md

 #### Senior Manager, GTM Planning and Operations Responsibilities

 * Be a key driver and architect of the annual Go-To-Market planning process for the CRO organization
-* Take a leadership role in providing the CRO organization with thoughtful insights about the effectivness of Go-To-Market planning initiatives
+* Play a leadership role in providing the CRO organization with thoughtful insights about the effectivness of Go-To-Market planning initiatives
 * Partner closely with Sales Leadership, Finance and Sales Operations to help design an efficient, effective and predictable GTM motion
 * Be a key leader in the design and implementation of Go-To-Market experimentation (e.g. Land vs. Expand pilots)